First homebuyer e-course

-One way to distinguish home loan types is by purpose.
-If you're buying a home to live in, you need an owner-occupier loan.
+This is fairly simple: If you're buying a home to live in, you need an owner-occupier loan.
 If you're purchasing a property as an investment, then you need an investment loan.

 Loans for investors and owner-occupiers often have all the same features and can be either fixed or variable, with interest-only or principal-and-interest repayments.
-The main difference is investor loans have higher interest rates.
+The main difference is investor loans usually have higher interest rates, but you save money on certain tax benefits.

 Learn more about fixed versus variable loans